 Mastering the art of candle-making starts with understanding the process of melting tea light candle wax.
-We will explore various techniques for safely and efficiently melting tea light candle wax.
+We will explore various techniques for safely and efficiently melting tea light candles.
 Whether you're a beginner or an experienced candle maker, these step-by-step instructions and safety tips will help you achieve beautiful results with your tea light candles.

 Double Boiler Method for Tea Light Candles